developer docs · machine-readable picks feed

 Edges Picks API.

 Free, read-only, machine-readable JSON feed of every Edges desk pick for the FIFA World Cup 2026.
 JSON Feed v1.1 wrapper + Edges-specific structured-data envelope on every item.
-No authentication, no rate limit, CORS-enabled.
+Prices are sample/indicative until a verified odds source is connected.
+No authentication, CORS-enabled.
 Designed for AI agents, comparison engines, dashboards and RSS readers.

 Endpoint